What is The Greatest Dancer? Everything you need to know about the new dancing talent show

 The Greatest Dancer will be coming to BBC1 in 2019, although a specific air date has yet to be confirmed.

-The smart thinking would be that the show will debut in January, as that’s traditionally a time when the BBC struggle with their Saturday night entertainment offering (if, indeed, The Greatest Dancer is going to air on Saturdays).
+The smart thinking would be that the show will debut in January, as that’s traditionally a time when the BBC struggles with its Saturday night entertainment offering (if, indeed, The Greatest Dancer is going to air on Saturdays).

 How can I audition?